JPLue/Coursera_Capstone/README.md

 ![DensityMapVenues](Data/Density_map_venues.png)

 ### 3.2 Clustering the Locations with HDBSCAN
 **HDBSCAN** is an algorithm to find areas or clusters with a high density of data points.
 The algorithm makes few assumptions about the shape of the cluster, instead, it looks for areas with a higher density of data points than the surrounding areas.
-It is a non-parametric method that looks for a cluster hierarchy shaped by the multivariate modes of the underlying distribution [https://towardsdatascience.com/understanding-hdbscan-and-density-based-clustering-121dbee1320e].
+It is a non-parametric method that looks for a cluster hierarchy shaped by the multivariate modes of the underlying distribution [HDBSCAN Description](https://towardsdatascience.com/understanding-hdbscan-and-density-based-clustering-121dbee1320e).
 It excels therefor with data that has the following characteristics:
 - Arbitrarily shaped clusters
 - Clusters with different sizes and densities
 - Noise